top of page

 WATER QUALITY

-Contaminated runoff and sediment from agricultural land and lakeshore development raises the amount of phosphorus in our lakes, which in turn causes algae to grow and can fuel toxic blue-green algae blooms.
+Contaminated runoff and sediment from agricultural land and lakeshore development raises the amount of phosphorus in our lakes, which in turn causes algae to grow into Harmful Algae Blooms (aka toxic blue-green algae).

 WHAT WE'RE DOING